Looking for legal advice?

 - Family law

 - Housing law

 - Intellectual property and commercial law

 - LGBT+ law clinic

 We welcome all enquiries from the public and if for any reason we are unable to help you, we will direct you to another free legal advice provider.

 University of Hertfordshire staff and students are able to use our services, but we are unable to help anyone wishing to pursue a claim against the University, its governors, another employee or a current student.

 How it works

-- Receive free written advice within fourteen days.
+- receive free written advice within 14 days.